akansha-n888/snake-robot/README.md

 Project is: _finished_

 ## Contact
-Created by [@akansha-n888](https://www.linkedin.com/in/akansha-nagar/) - feel free to contact me or other in my team!
+Created by [@akansha-n888](https://www.linkedin.com/in/akansha-nagar/) - feel free to contact me or others on my team!